 “tsk tsk… That charade was fun while it lasted, my pet.”
 She says, and with a glimmer and a twist the whole world seems to tilt sideways and suddenly I can feel her standing behind me, her hand on my shoulder, maintaining contact, and her enthrallment.
 I’m reminded of an Edmund Blaire Leighton painting.

 Fae, like people, are rarely straight-forward.
 Constantly testing, prodding, exploring, sizing up, dropping bids and hints.
 She had obviously been using her “Tinkerbell” persona to weigh and measure me.
 And what did I know about Titania exactly?
 I knew I should have read Midsummer Night’s Dream more closely.
 She wanted something… And what does anyone usually want from me?
 Ah, what fools these immortals be.

 Allow me to introduce myself.
-Hi, my name is Rdr.
-Andrew Gavin Valentine, Ph.D.
-I’m a part-time teacher, marriage and family therapist.
-And wizard.
+Hi, my name is Andrew Gavin Valentine.
+And I’m a wizard.